Skip to content

 Monograph is a simple website with a gradient background that enhances the user experience.

-What’s unique about Monograph is that the website is text-heavy, without using any images.
-For this reason, they use larger fonts with white space and lines that break the layout into multiple sections.
+What’s unique about Monograph is that the website is text-heavy, with no images used.
+For this reason, they use larger fonts, white space, and line breaks to break up the layout into multiple sections.

 Note: Don’t feel like using visual content on your website?
-No problem, do a text-only one!
+No problem, go ahead and do a text-only one!

-Do you want to check more Webflow websites?
-We have a whole collection dedicated to them.
+Would you like to explore more Webflow websites?
+We have a dedicated collection for them.

 6. Verbal + Visual